durkes/11ty-foundation-starter/README.md

 - Modify layouts in the `_layouts` directory.
 - Add or change styles in the `css` directory.
 - For JavaScript, use the `js` directory.
-Edit `_bundle.js` to include custom scripts or import additional modules.
+Edit `_bundle.js` to import custom scripts or additional modules.
 If you're not using JavaScript, you can comment out unnecessary imports.
 - Update or add page content in the `pages` directory.

 ## Future Compatibility